It began as a gravel pit. The gravel company was selling the lots in back of all the houses on our street, and my father bought two of them.

 His “Miracle Grow” was the pile of leaves (pre-crushed by eight laughing, jumping children), hand-spaded into the soil, or compost made in a bin he recycled from scrap lumber.

-One year, no doubt to the dismay of the neighbors, a chicken farmer gave him a 5 foot high mound of fresh manure.
-Good thing the cellophane-carrot man was up-wind!
+One year, no doubt to the dismay of the neighbors, a chicken farmer gave him a five-foot-high mound of fresh manure.
+Good thing the cellophane-carrot man was upwind!
 Dad stuck to leaves after that.

 His garden was was legendary, the crowning achievement of an incredible amount of work.
 We took our turns weeding, but Dad outworked all of us put together.